Kashmiri cuisine: Specialties by season

 Spring is often considered a season of rejuvenation after a long and harsh winter.
 Picnics, of which the Kashmiris are very fond, are planned around the theme of food.
 The countryside is awash with white and pink flowers of almond (badaam), peach (tsunun) and cherry (gilaas) blossoms.
 The mustard fields join the show with their bright-yellow blooms.
 The pear (tang) blossoms can be identified by their thick cluster of flowers.
 Apricot (Tser) blossoms are white in colour, often tinged with a pink or reddish hue.
 They grow from late spring through early summer.
 Beans are a spring vegetable.
 Cherries are a fruit of late spring and summer.
-Coriander (Danival) is a cool herb whose season predominates between spring and summer in cooler areas.
-Garlic (Rohan) is found mainly in spring and through fall season.
-Melons (Kharbooz) are a fruit grown in spring and summer.
-Tender spring-time haakh (collard greens) are called kaanul.

-The season of harvesting lotus stem (nadur) starts in September.
-With the onset of autumn the markets are filled with the dried vegetables (hokh syun).
-Rice harvest begins setting off the harud (autumn) spirit.
+Coriander (danival) is a cool herb whose season predominates between spring and summer in cooler areas.
+Garlic (rohan) is found mainly in spring and through fall season.
+Melons (kharbooz) are a fruit grown in spring and summer.
+Tender spring-time haakh (collard greens) are called kaanul.The season of harvesting lotus stem (nadur) starts in September.
+The samovar bubbles in a corner, spreading the sweet fragrance of saffron and cardamom in the air.
+Cookie-shaped kandi kulchas made of flour, butter, sugar and sprinkled with poppy seeds are passed around to be dipped into the tea and relished.
+Men fish under the shade of the chinar tree in Dalgate area.
+Dandelion leaves, also known as haand in Kashmir, are foraged on foot.
 Going to the countryside, one can see paddy being cut with sickles and then stacked in huge piles to dry.
 Chestnuts are roasted in the dying embers.
+Bulbous garlic and red potatoes jostle for space.
 Saffron fields in full bloom greet you in Pampore, a part of Pulwama district.
 Going towards the hilly areas one can see the maize and walnut trees with their fruit getting ready to be harvested.
 Going towards the apple producing areas of Sopore in North Kashmir or Shopian in South Kashmir, one can see cartons of apple being transported to various parts of the country.

 During the long winters the days are short, sunlight and electricity in short supply, so there is not much that can liven up existence except interesting food, so it constitutes a major interest of the Kashmiris' lives.
+On window sills and terraces, one can spot small piles of aubergines, cherry tomatoes, gourds and turnips being sun-dried.
+There is ample time and the daan (Kashmiri traditional stove) with its twin stoves (Chaer in Kashmiri) ignited by fire wood placed in one inlet) is always ready to oblige long hours of cooking despite the shortages of electricity.
 When all village roads remained blocked due to heavy snowfall and villagers have to use oil lamps or kerosene lanterns, the entire family is called to the kitchen where flavour of the overnight shab deg fills the entire space.
-Winter food of Kashmir includes all sorts of pulses: razmah, mong, masoor, channa and warimuth.
 Kohlrabi (monje) is cold tolerant, and continues to grow on the fields in winter, so much that a little frost even helps it.